programming_language

 The following clause end a transaction:

-commit work (submit the update made by SQL above and automatically start a new transaction)
+(submit the update made by SQL above and automatically start a new transaction)

 or